Job Architecture: Building structure into an evolving world

 One-size approach no longer worksOrganizations need to be aware of, and work with, their employees’ experience and expectations.
 In this era of the individual, just as employees expect to have a lot more agency about where, when, and how they work, they also want to be fully informed about their choices for career development and advancement.

-Compelling careers are built by career path frameworks
+Compelling careers are supported by career frameworks

 Find out what development means to your employeesStart by asking your employees what a compelling career looks like from their perspective.
 What skills and experiences do they value?
 What growth opportunities are they seeking?
 By finding out what your workforce wants, you can create careers that combine their interests with the needs of your organization.